 Relay for Life is an opportunity for staff and groups of students to join together to walk or run to raise funds for the fight against cancer.

-The event takes place over a 24-hour period (Saturday to early Sunday morning).
-The Redlands Relay for Life occurs in late April.
+The event takes place over a 12-hour period (early Saturday to late Saturday evening).
+The Redlands Relay for Life occurs in March.

 Each year, the Office of Community Service Learning encourages students, faculty, staff and alumni to participate in the annual Believe Walk, hosted in down town Redlands.
 Going on for the last 10 years, the Stater Bros.
 Believe Walk of the Inland Empire help to raise money and awareness for the Susan G. Komen foundation in the fight against cancer.
 With the help of University participants and the Bulldog Cheer team, the University of Redlands always has a strong community presence at the Believe Walk.